-Coursework completed at a college or university outside the United States of America can only be reviewed for associate degree or certificate requirements.
+Coursework completed at a college or university outside the United States of America can only be reviewed for certificate and associate degree requirements.

 Students with foreign coursework must first use a Foreign Credential Evaluation Service, listed below, and receive a “detailed” evaluation of their foreign transcript, which divides lower-division from upper-division coursework.
-TES reviews the foreign credential evaluation to determine application of foreign coursework to a SMCCCD associate degree or certificate.
+TES reviews the foreign credential evaluation to determine application of foreign coursework to a SMCCCD certificate or associate degree.

 Consider the following limitations before investing in a foreign credential evaluation service.